SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 ![Chain of instantiation: classes are objects, too. % width=80&label=fig:Instantiation](figures/Ref-InstantiationLink.pdf)

-In our diagrams, we represent objects (mainly terminal instances) as rounded rectangles with the list of instance variable values.
+In our diagrams, we represent objects (mainly terminal instances) as rounded rectangles with a list of instance variable values.
 Since classes are objects, _when we want to stress that classes are objects_ we use the same graphical convention as shown in Figure *@fig:PointClassAsObject@*.